saumya-singh/web-server/How to build web-server in a week.md

-﻿##Build your own server in a week
+﻿## Build your own server in a week
+---

 A web server is a computer system that processes requests via HTTP, the basic network protocol used to distribute information on the World Wide Web.
 The term can refer to the entire system, or specifically to the software that accepts and supervises the HTTP requests.